evandevon/frame_by_frame/README.md

 - Cut-out tool: draw a freehand lasso or polygon selection on a frame, then cut it out as a moveable overlay

 ### Masking
-- Requires a clean plate (background image grabbed from the camera or uploaded)
+- Requires a background image grabbed from the camera or uploaded
 - Manual erase/restore brush with adjustable size and softness
-- Rectangle erase tool — drag to erase a rectangular region; Invert toggle erases everything outside the rectangle instead
+- Rectangle, polygon, freehand erase tool — make a shape to erase or keep a region
 - Undo and redo for mask strokes
 - View mask mode — shows the raw black-and-white mask for inspection
 - Reset mask for the current frame; Clear all masks across all frames
-- Chroma key with the following controls:
+- Chroma keying with the following controls:
   - Key colour picker with RGB or HSV matching mode
   - Tolerance and Softness (feather)
   - Pedestal — lifts semi-transparent grey areas toward fully opaque
   - Choke — shrinks the matte edge inward to remove colour fringing
   - Spill suppression strength — reduces key-colour bleed on subject edges
   - Replace or Add-to mode — choose whether chroma key replaces the existing manual mask or multiplies with it
+  - Apply to current frame (live preview on slider change) or Apply to all frames
+- Difference keying with the following controls
+  - Using camera to take a 'cleanplate' frame for a comparison
+  - Upload 'cleanplate' frame for a comparison
+  - Threshold, Softness, Choke, Clean, Contrast
   - Apply to current frame (live preview on slider change) or Apply to all frames

 ### Playback